hrosseel/belgian_recycle_calendar_creator/README.md

 # Belgian Recycle Calendar Creator

-Create a recycling calendar for your address using the [Recycle!](https://recycleapp.be) API.
-Only works in Belgium.
+A Python script for creating a personalized recycling calendar using the [Recycle!](https://recycleapp.be) API.
+Only works for Belgian addresses.

 # How to